MohaMehrzad/vcoin-0.1.0/tests/Token.md

   - No reason required for refund claim
   - Stablecoin returned is same as contributed (USDC/USDT)
   - Refund amount is exactly 50% of original contribution
+- **Token Return Requirement**:
+  - Contributors must return all tokens received from their contribution
+  - Tokens are burned as part of the refund process
+  - No partial refunds - full token amount must be returned
 - **Refund Process**:
   1. Contributor signs refund claim transaction
   2. System verifies contribution record exists and is unrefunded
   3. System verifies soft cap was not reached
+  4. System verifies contributor has returned all tokens
+  5. Tokens are burned (removed from circulation)
-  4. PDA authority transfers stablecoins from locked treasury
+  6. PDA authority transfers stablecoins from locked treasury
-  5. Contribution marked as refunded in state
+  7. Contribution marked as refunded in state
-  6. Tokens remain with contributor (no token return required)

 ### Development Fund Treasury